DennitchGlitchie/Text-Message-Sign/README.md

   - Using port 6001 here because there was a conflict with the reverse tunnelling known_hosts with the owncloud_pi
   - Creating tunnel.sh with correct permissions (chmod 777 tunnel.sh) and adding in ssh -N -R 0.0.0.0:6001:localhost:22 -i ~/.ssh/cloud_vm garges@34.127.85.102
   - crontab -e to open the cron tab and */1 * * * * ~/tunnel.sh > tunnel.log 2>&1
-- Installing Web Server with CGI-bin
+- Installing Web Server for CGI-bin use
   - wget https://acme.com/software/thttpd/thttpd-2.29.tar.gz
   - tar xvf ./thttpd-2.29.tar.gz (unzip package)
   - cd into the directory